Location Origin Story

 The image was taken from a moving aircraft, as Zedekiah piloted the aircraft while simultaneously operating the camera.
 It was taken in unusual atmospheric conditions with a combination of low-hanging cumulus clouds providing a dramatic backdrop for these snow-covered mountains.
 Finding the clouds in a position that capped Heavens Peak beautifully, plus the reflection of the clouds on the surface of Lake McDonald both are very timely positioned.
 Lastly, it is impossible to simply walk up a trail and take the same photograph again.
 This image was very difficult to create, and is truly one-of-a-kind, therefore making it extremely rare.

-Due to the rarity of the image, it is being offered either as part of a numbered and signed, reserved-limited edition of ten (10) prints.
+Due to the rarity of the image, it is being offered either as part of a numbered and signed, reserved-limited edition of Five Hundred (500) prints.

 Suggested Media Substrate